 In most cases, an endurance athlete's carefully planned training cycle is aimed at achieving a particular goal at a single target distance.
 However, many athletes overlook the fact that there often exists an opportunity to collect not one but a slate of personal bests at various distances along the road to the major conquest.
 Not only is achieving such a feat desirable for obvious reasons, but there is also a physiological rationale for taking this mini-shotgun approach to go along with the confidence boost an athlete gets with a collection of successfully executed tune-up races.

-Obviously, if you're training for a multisport event (or even “just” a marathon), you need to allocate your energy wisely and avoid the temptation to over-race.
+If you're training for a 10k, half marathon, marathon, ultra distance event you need to allocate your energy wisely and avoid the temptation to over-race.
 However, all sensible training plans include regularly scheduled down weeks (usually every third or fourth week, with relatively inexperienced athletes typically steered toward the former).
 One can schedule races to coincide with the ends of such weeks, affording the athlete multiple opportunities to take advantage of a series of de facto mini-tapers.
 He or she is thereby able to take serious aim at running fast over distances that, while not of primary importance, are a common enough element of athletes' overall competitive palettes to be beneficial and satisfying.
 For example, someone who focuses on the marathon is likely to have run enough 5Ks and 10Ks to make a personal record in one of these shorter events something from which to draw more than passing, ho-hum inspiration.

 My answer is yes.
-Since running is almost always the last event in a multisport competition, triathletes arguably need to do a lot more running racing than swimming and bike racing during their preparation because it is vital to learn to recognize and deal with various versions of running fatigue for both physical and psychological reasons.
-Thus there exists a plausible rationale for racing in events that have an anaerobic/speed component (5K) as well as those that are virtually 100-percent aerobic (half-marathon and up).
-Being able to rely on both highly trained fast-twitch muscle fibers and well-steeled slow-twitch fibers at the end of a multi-hour, multidisciplinary event is clearly essential for top performance.
+There exists a plausible rationale for racing in events that have an anaerobic/speed component (5K) as well as those that are virtually 100-percent aerobic (half-marathon and up).
+Being able to rely on both highly trained fast-twitch muscle fibres and well-steeled slow-twitch fibres at the end of a multi-hour event is clearly essential for top performance.
 Therefore, it's important to experience all-out running over periods of 15 to 20 minutes, which is akin to being zapped with a Taser, and durations of 60 to 90 minutes, which is comparable to standing a little too close to a blast furnace.

 It doesn't have to be done this way, though.
 There's a lot to be said for running your longest race within a few weeks of your main event, because the pace and distance will most closely mimic those of the race you want to peak for.
 What really matters is that if a training cycle is proving effective, you are likely to run well across the spectrum of common road race distances (think of the old saying, “Strike while the iron is hot”).
 And even if you don't race a personal best at all or even any of your build-up distances, you're still reaping a training reward and gaining valuable competitive experience—factors that can only help you when your big day finally arrives.